-RTT peaked my interest when some therapist I know here in the US not only used her approach with their clients to good success but also went through the RTT process themselves telling me their experience has been phenomenal.
-That is, they’ve made change in their lives that they weren’t able prior to with other coaching or therapy methods.
+RTT peaked my interest when some therapist I know here in the U.S. not only used her approach with clients to good success but also went through the RTT process themselves telling me their experience has been phenomenal.
+That is, they’ve made changes in their lives that they weren’t able to prior with other coaching or therapy methods.

 I also wanted to talk to Marissa about her method since anything that connotes rapid or quick is appealing to me.
-Obviously I’m impatient and RTT has me curious.
-Hence our discussion today.
+Obviously I’m impatient so RTT had me curious.
+Hence our discussion.

 The brain likes things familiar.
 That’s how we survived in times gone by, not doing anything too unfamiliar.
 Nobody went off on a 10 mile hike to find some random tribe, familiar is safe.
 We have a mind that still believes familiar is safe and unfamiliar is really scary – Marisa Peer

 Our conversation eventually lands on the topic of self talk or rather unconscious self communication.
-We talk to ourselves all the time with automatic thoughts were just not aware of them, and I would say depending, on the day, the majority of these thoughts can be negative and cause friction between you and the goals you’re trying to achieve.
+We talk to ourselves all the time with automatic thoughts were just not aware of them.
+I would guess, depending on the day, the majority of these thoughts are likely negative or cause friction between you and the goals you’re trying to achieve.

-These are contrary thoughts like “this is going to be too hard” and your mind presents a challenge to you.
-It may be ready to do the thing but you have to convince it, so to speak, by either doing the thing and pushing through resistance or by dialoguing with it.
+These are contrary thoughts like “this is going to be way too hard” and your mind challenges you.
+It may be ready to do the thing but you have to convince it, at least according to Marisa, by either doing the thing and pushing through and or by dialoguing with it.